ngs-docs/angus/running-command-line-blast.md

 all the output and put it into this file here."

 ```
-head -11 mouse.1.protein.faa > mm-first.fa
+head -n 11 mouse.1.protein.faa > mm-first.faa
 ```

-So now, for example, you can do `cat mm-first.fa` to see the contents of that file (or `less mm-first.fa`).
-TIP: if you try `less mm-first.fa` you will need to exit by pressing the `q` key in your keyboard.
+So now, for example, you can do `cat mm-first.faa` to see the contents of that file (or `less mm-first.faa`).
+TIP: if you try `less mm-first.faa` you will need to exit by pressing the `q` key in your keyboard.

 Now let's BLAST these two sequences against the entire zebrafish protein data set.
 First, we need to tell BLAST that the zebrafish